Here are the key players in Trump’s hush money trial - KESQ

 By Kaanita Iyer, CNN

-(CNN) — Donald Trump’s criminal New York hush money trial begins Monday, more than a year after the former president was indicted in the case.
+(CNN) — Opening statements in Donald Trump’s criminal New York hush money trial are set to begin Monday, more than a year after the former president was indicted in the case.

-The trial, which will begin with jury selection, is expected to feature several high-profile witnesses, including those who were in Trump’s inner circle around the 2016 election, sources have told CNN.
+The trial, which made its way swiftly through jury selection last week, is expected to feature several high-profile witnesses, including those who were in Trump’s inner circle around the 2016 election, sources have told CNN.

 Donald Trump